MG-RAST/Shock/README.md

     # download bam alignments with selected arguments supported by "samtools view"
     curl -X GET http://<host>[:<port>]/node/{id}/?download/index=bai&head&headonly&count&flag=[INT]&lib=[STR]&mapq=[INT]&readgroup=[STR]
-    (note: all the arguments are optional and can be used with or without the region, but the index=bai is required)
+    (note: All the arguments are optional and can be used with or without the region, but the index=bai is required)

 <br>
 #### Node acls: